rbisdorff/Digraph3/docSphinx/tutorial.rst

 To aggregate all the critics' rating opinions, the *Graffiti* magazine provides for each movie a global score computed as an *average grade*, just ignoring the *not seen* data.
 These averages are thus not computed on comparable denominators; some critics do indeed use a more or less extended range of grades.
 The movies not seen by critic *SJ*, for instance, are favored, as this critic is more severe than others in her grading.
 Dropping the movies that were not seen by all the critics is here not possible either, as no one of the 25 movies was actually seen by all the critics.
 Providing any value for the missing data will as well always somehow falsify any global value scoring.
 What to do ?

 A better approach is to rank the movies on the basis of pairwise bipolar-valued  *at least as well rated as* opinions.
 Under this epistemic argumentation approach, missing data are naturally treated as opinion abstentions and hence do not falsify the logical computations.
-Such a ranking (see the :ref:`Ranking-Tutorial-label` tutorial) of the 25 movies is provided, for instance, by the **heat map** view shown in Fig. 65.
+Such a ranking (see the :ref:`Ranking-Tutorial-label` tutorial) of the 25 movies is provided, for instance, by the **heat map** view shown in :numref:`graffiti07_2`.

 >>> t.showHTMLPerformanceHeatmap(Correlations=True,
 ...                              rankingRule='NetFlows',
 ...                              ndigits=0)

 ..
 Figure:: graffiti07_2.png
+   :name: graffiti07_2
    :alt: Ordered Ratings of movies
    :width: 600 px
    :align: center